sahuang/priconne-rainbow-fart/README.en.md

 ## Others

 Thanks to SaekiRaku for the awesome plugin.
+Note that the keywords for this voice pack are mostly designed for C/C++/Python programs.

 v0.1.0 of this package contains voices for 60 characters（1001-1060), including most of Priconne Chinese Server characters.
 More to come.
 You are more than welcome to give advise on other vocal packs to add or any other suggestions.